 - Being approved in writing by the competent state agencies on the use of foreign workers.

-- A written request for a work permit made by the employer in accordance with the regulations of the Ministry of Labour – Invalids and Social Affairs;
+- Request for a work permit form (prepared by the employer in accordance with the regulations of the Ministry of Labour – Invalids and Social Affairs);

-- A health certificate or medical certificate, issued by authorized agencies either abroad or in Vietnam and valid for 12 months.
+- Health check certification, issued by authorized hospital either abroad or in Vietnam and valid for 12 months.
 If you’re not in Vietnam, you can get a medical certificate from a foreign hospital and such certificates are subject to translation into Vietnamese and consular legalization.

-- A judicial record issued by an authority (i.e. a judicial or law enforcement agency) in your country confirming you’re not a criminal or liable to criminal prosecution according to Vietnamese law and the foreign country’s law, made within the previous six months from the day on which the application is submitted.
-The judicial record must be consular legalized, translated into Vietnamese and notarized.
+- A judicial record issued by an authority (i.e. a judicial or law enforcement agency) in your country confirming you’re not a criminal or liable to criminal prosecution according to Vietnamese law and the foreign country’s law, made within six (06) months from the day on which the application is submitted.
+The judicial record must be consular legalized, translated into Vietnamese.

-- The documents to certify you are a manager, executive director, expert or technician.
-It is a document which proves your professional qualifications or certificates, including: diplomas, degrees, and professional certificates;
+- Degree (university or higher): It is a document which proves your professional qualifications or certificates, including: diplomas, degrees, and professional certificates;

 b) An experience qualification for a soccer player;